bartkozal/hocus-pocus/docs/defaults.md

+### Defaults

 The most common settings are listed below.
-All available defaults you can find under `scss/_defaults.scss`.
+Other defaults are listed on corresponding documentation pages or you can find them [in the source code](https://github.com/bkzl/hocus-pocus/blob/master/scss/_defaults.scss) under `scss/_defaults.scss`.

 ```scss
 $color-brand: $color-blue;